vasilakisfil/Introspected-REST/README.md

 So we keep 80% of the REST constraints and while we understand the benefits of other 20% we switch it with an on-demand alternative that makes the final thing more flexible and powerful while keeping the final data simple.

+There are 3 kinds of criticizers of REST model.
+1. The ones who understand what REST is and feel that due to its complexity, they prefer loosing some features and deliver something simpler, yet easier to implement and test and deliver a RESTfull approach
+2. The ones who understand what REST brings on the table but given that they control the client as well, why should they bother with the whole HATOAS thing?
+3. The ones who don't understand REST and just want a plain JSON because it's simple enough

+Introspected REST model is flexible enough to cover all those user cases.
+It's not a model that is black or white: your API is either Introspected-REST-compliant or it isn't, like REST.

+It should be noted this model is not something we conceived in a lab.
+Some [people]() have already tried to implement something similar, probably without really knowing what they were doing.

+You see, the shadow of Roy Fielding is above any API developer: we are afraid to deprecate Roy's REST model and as a result what we are doing is that we take some elements of Roy's model, apply them, and name our API or spec as RESTSful.
+Eventually however, the final result is even worse.
+It doesn't have Roy's key elements for a Markov-chain-like client (we still have offline contracts) yet we have added complexity to our API for little result.

+Probably Roy won't like that.
+He will either:
+* declare that Introspected REST is a stupid manifesto that has nothing to do with his REST or
+* he will declare the Introspected REST is just yet another REST as he defined it and we never read his dissertation to actually see that we are defining yet another REST style.

+In either case, given that very few has really implemented a Roy-compliant REST API means that Roy himself failed to explain his model correctly.

+Are we sliding a lot from Roy's initial model?
+No, we modernize it a little bit.

+##### Roadmap to json-specific defined Introspected REST specs

 #### Why this document
 This document describes an architectural style.